 PEG ratio = P/E ratio/ earnings growth rate

-A lower EG ratio reflects stock being undervalued at a given earning performance.
+A lower EG ratio reflects a stock being undervalued at a given earning performance.
 The application/ interpretation of the same value of PEG ratio may be different for different companies and industries; hence the growth aspects could be different as well.
 The general rule of thumb says that the ratio desirable should be below one.

 Read More- How to Calculate Dividend Payout Ratio?

-The inputs used play a big role in determination of accuracy of the PEG ratio.
+The inputs used play a big role in determining of the accuracy of the PEG ratio.
 In case the future growth rates are assumed to deviate from the historical rates, the PEG hence calculated will be inaccurate.
 The words “forward PEG” or “trailing PEG” are used often to differentiate between future growth and historical growth.

 Read More- How to Calculate Current Ratio?

 Let’s exemplify the formulae and interpret the results.
-Assume two hypothetical companies X and Y with following stats:
+Assume two hypothetical companies X and Y with the following stats:

 X’s price per share = Rs 23